cameron314/concurrentqueue/README.md

 your use case, you may be better off with another implementation; either way, it's an important limitation to be aware of.

-Note also that the implementation is (presently) **not exception safe**, so if you use exceptions, make sure that they can't be thrown from within the constructor and assignment operator of your object type.
-The queue itself never throws any exceptions (even for memory allocation failures, which it handles gracefully).

 My queue is also **not NUMA aware**, and does a lot of memory re-use internally, meaning it probably doesn't scale particularly well on NUMA architectures; however, I don't know of any other lock-free queue that *is* NUMA aware (except for [SALSA][salsa], which is very cool, but has no publicly available implementation that I know of).

+Finally, the queue is not sequentially consistent; there is a happens-before relationship between when an element is put in the queue and when it comes out, but other things (such as pumping the queue until it's empty) require more thought to get right in all eventualities, because memory ordering has to be taken into account.
+In other words, it can sometimes be difficult to use the queue correctly.
+This is why it's a good idea to follow the [samples][samples.md] where possible.
+On the other hand, the upside of this lack of sequential consistency is better performance.

 ## High-level design

 Elements are stored internally using contiguous blocks instead of linked lists for better performance.
-The queue is made up of a collection of sub-queues, one for each producer thread.
-When a consumer wants to dequeue an element, it checks all the sub-queues until it finds one.
+The queue is made up of a collection of sub-queues, one for each producer.
+When a consumer wants to dequeue an element, it checks all the sub-queues until it finds one that's not empty.
-All of this is largely transparent to the user of the queue, however -- it just works<sup>TM</sup>.
+All of this is largely transparent to the user of the queue, however -- it mostly just works<sup>TM</sup>.

 One particular consequence of this design (which seems to be non-intuitive) is that if two producers enqueue at the same time, there is no defined ordering between the elements when they're later dequeued.